file-format/Docs/en/programming/pdb.md

 Each stream in a PDB file comprises of several pages which are not necessarily consecutively numbered.

+## PDB header

+A PDB file beings with a Header that consists of a signature for identifying and validating the specific format.
+The length of the signature depends on the PDB format.
+The header may be longer than a single page.

 ## References
  * [PDB - Wikipedia](https://en.wikipedia.org/wiki/Program_database)
  * [Microsoft PDB](https://github.com/Microsoft/microsoft-pdb)